uoscompsci/PRISONER/doc/tutorials.demo.rst

 Running the demo
 ----------------
-When the container starts, you will be prompted to enter the Facebook App ID and secret you noted earlier.
+When the container starts, you will be prompted to enter the Facebook and Twitter App IDs and secrets you noted earlier.
 Then, you will be given a URL to visit to start testing the experiment.

-This demo shows the workflow of a trivial experiment which collects some data from your Facebook profile, and displays it in the browser.
+This demo initially shows the workflow of a trivial experiment which collects some data from your Facebook profile, and displays it in the browser.
 You can run this experiment to make sure that the PRISONER instance is working.
 You will see how PRISONER provides the bootstrapping interface to the experiment, showing some basic information about how the experiment works, and the process of authenticating with Facebook.

 To view and edit the underlying files, you will need to open a shell on the Docker container::